What is Guy in a Cube?

 It’s been so rewarding to hear how the videos and resources I’ve developed have helped so many people.
 I am really looking forward to growing even further with you!

-Please reach out to me if there is a way I can help you.
+Please reach out to us if you have questions.
 You can do that through this form.

-If you don’t subscribe to Guy in a Cube on YouTube, I’d love to have you join me for information on the Business Intelligence platform, tips, advice, and much more!
+If you aren’t subscribed to Guy in a Cube on YouTube, We’d love to have you join us for information on the Microsoft Power BI platform, tips, advice, and much more!
 It’s totally free!

-You can also connect with me via the social platform of your choice in the links to the right.
-I look forward to having you join in the discussion!
+You can also connect with us via the social platform of your choice in the links to the right.
+We look forward to having you join in the discussion!